onecompiler/tutorials/javascript/fundamentals/objects.md

-* It is very important to understand Objects in depth in order to understand Javascript as almost everything can be considered as Object in Javscript.
+* It is very important to understand Objects in depth in order to understand Javascript as almost everything can be considered as Objects in Javscript.

 * All Javascript values except primitives(string, number, bigInt, boolean, null, undefined) are Objects like Arrays, Regular expressions, Functions, Dates, Maths etc.